 First, what is GC even for?
 Garbage collection is the memory management process for objects in the heap.
 As objects are allocated to the heap, they run through a few collection phases – usually rather quickly as the majority of objects in the heap have short lifespans.

-Garbage collection events contain three phases – marking, deletion and copying/compaction.
+Garbage collection events contain three phases – marking, deletion and copy/compaction.
 In the first phase, the GC runs through the heap and marks everything either as live (referenced) objects, unreferenced objects or available memory space.
 Unreferenced objects are then deleted, and remaining objects are compacted.
 In generational garbage collections, objects “age” and are promoted through 3 spaces in their lives – Eden, Survivor space and Tenured (Old) space.
-This shifting also occurs as a part of the compaction phase.
+Shifting also occurs as a part of the compaction phase.

 But enough about that, let’s get to the fun part!